ninenines/cowboy/README.md

 Using Cowboy with other protocols
 ---------------------------------

-One of the strength of Cowboy is of course that you can use it with any protocol you want.
+One of the strengths of Cowboy is of course that you can use it with any protocol you want.
 The only downside is that if it's not HTTP, you'll probably have to write the protocol handler yourself.